maxmind/MaxMind-DB-Reader-php/README.md

 # MaxMind DB Reader PHP API #

-## Alpha Note ##
+## Beta Note ##

-This is a alpha release.
+This is a beta release.
 The API may change before the first production release.

-To provide feedback or get support during the alpha, please see the [MaxMind Customer Community](https://getsatisfaction.com/maxmind).
+To provide feedback or get support during the beta, please see the [MaxMind Customer Community](https://getsatisfaction.com/maxmind).

 ## Description ##